 However, often a specialist pressure cushion is placed on top of a standard armchair, sofa, wheelchair or existing specialist chair.
 When this happens, we could be adding pressure to their seated area.

 How?
 The addition of the cushion alters the fixed dimensions of the chair, often lifting the person’s feet off the ground or off their footplate meaning they are dangling or bearing less weight.
-The weight from their feet is now going through their seat, increasing the pressure.
+Up to 19% of the person's body weight can be taken through the feet when loaded properly in seating and so without a footplate, this weight from their feet is now going through their seat, increasing the pressure.

 Therefore, even though they might have a good cushion, the weight and pressure in their seated area is increasing.

 If a pressure cushion has been stacked on top of an existing standard cushion, or placed on a chair which is too wide, it can reduce the effectiveness of the arms, lateral supports and head rests in holding the person in a good posture.

 In many cases, you can tell just by looking at the patient that they probably do not feel stable nor supported by the chair.
 They may not be able to reach the armrests.
 Their feet may be dangling and not reaching the floor.
 They might have their arms crossed to stabilise themselves in the seat.
 They might also be leaning to the side, leaning forward or sliding from the chair.
 Each of these factors can create friction and shearing forces and can also increase the weight going through one side of the body compared to the other and therefore lead to the development of pressure injuries.
 Adding a cushion and not considering how this affects postural support can therefore detrimentally affect pressure.